In this newsletter, and at Stoa in general, we talk a lot about systems and systems thinking.

 Why do I need to carry a power bank when my phone and laptop are fully charged and the place where I'm going to has electricity?
 The power bank feels redundant, doesn't it?

-Redundancy always feels opposed to being optimised, it feels like wasting resources.
+Redundancy always feels opposed to being optimized, it feels like wasting resources.

 But that is true only in the short term.
 In the long term, you will be in situations with no electricity due to a storm outage, i.e., volatility.
 And during these situations, the resources you invested in creating useful redundancy — buying that power bank and carrying it around — will help you survive.